TechMadi/TechMadi/README.md

   @media (max-width: 800px) {
     .contact {
       flex-direction: column;
-      align-items: start ; /* Optional: Center the content when the screen is less than 600 pixels wide */ }
+      align-items: start; /* Optional: Center the content when the screen is less than 600 pixels wide */ }
  .contact-gif {
       width: 100%; /* Optional: Make the image take the full width of the container */